A Practical Guide to Ethical Safari Adventures in Uganda

 Responsible travel means leaving natural spaces as you found them.
 Do not remove plants, stones, or wildlife artifacts.
 Stick to designated trails and campsites.

-Share your experience responsibly—encouraging others to travel ethically and respectfully.
+Share your experiences responsibly—encouraging others to travel ethically and respectfully.

 Travel Responsibly with Wild Compass Africa

 Wild Compass Africa designs ethical safari experiences in Uganda with sustainability at their core.
-From responsible gorilla trekking and conservation-focused lodges to community-led cultural encounters, every itinerary is carefully planned to benefit both travelers and host communities.
+From responsible gorilla trekking and conservation-focused lodges to community-led cultural encounters like the Ruhija Parents Orphanage School, every itinerary is carefully planned to benefit both travelers and host communities.

-If you’re ready to explore Uganda in a way that respects its wildlife, people, and landscapes, our team is here to help you plan a meaningful journey.
+Explore Uganda in a way that respects its wildlife, people, and landscapes.
+Our team can help you plan a meaningful, responsible journey.